 “holocaust” with a lower-case “h” means a mass scale destruction or slaughter especially by fire.
 The word is also historically associated with a Jewish sacrificial burnt offering.
 With an upper-case “H”, of course it means the mass murder of over six million Jews in Nazi Germany in the 1940’s.
 Synonyms for holocaust include words like annihilation, massacre, slaughter, mass murder, extermination, butchery, carnage, genocide, ethnic cleansing … you get the gist.

-Yesterday, scrolling through my Twitter feeds, I noticed several tweets about the Gosnell trial.
+A few years ago now (yesterday when I wrote this blog), scrolling through my Twitter feeds, I noticed several tweets about the Gosnell trial.
 So, this morning I found myself thinking about all the babies that have been killed in our country through abortion.
 Those thoughts brought to mind an exhibit I had seen on a recent visit to the United States Holocaust Memorial Museum in Washington D.C.
 I’m thinking maybe it was the last in a series of exhibits – at least it was near the exit.
-The exhibit (see the first picture on this PDF brochure) was simple; it was an extremely large pile of shoes pulled from Holocaust victims.
+The exhibit was simple; it was an extremely large pile of shoes pulled from Holocaust victims.
 The shoe exhibit had a profound effect on me and on others as well as evidenced by many blogs on the subject – just search for, “U.S. Holocaust Memorial Museum shoe exhibit.”

 A Baby Shoe Exhibit?